CreativeSDK/phonegap-plugin-csdk-client-auth/README.md

 1. **iOS only:** download and add the Creative SDK to this plugin's `src/ios` directory (see "Downloading the Creative SDK" above)
 1. Add your target PhoneGap platform
 1. Build and run for your platform

+<a name="api"></a>
+There is no JavaScript API for this plugin.
+All Client Auth code is added to your app automatically.